LevanSulimanov/DeceptionDetection_CAUT/README.md

 <!-- GETTING STARTED -->
 ## About the Project

-Lie Detector using Multi-Modal Features (face &amp; body keypoints, and Audio)
+- Lie Detector using Multi-Modal Features (face &amp; body keypoints, and Audio).

-Project is focused at providing non-contact lie classification framework.
+		- Project is focused at providing non-contact lie classification framework.

 ### Project Workflow